VilleKrumlinde/zgameeditor/Docs/Tutorial1.md

 ![Code editor](tut1-code-editor.png)

-__GLSL Shader editor__: This editor is displayed when the shader source edit boxes in the property editor are clicked.
+@anchor ShaderEditor __GLSL Shader editor__: This editor is displayed when a shader source property of the @ref Shader component is clicked.

 For more info see [OpenGL Shading Language on Wikipedia (external link)](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).